score-framework/py.doc/docs/installation.rst

       conf      Manages configurations.
       projects  Create or load your projects

-If you get a "command not found" error instead, you will have to update your ``$PATH`` to include the `folder where score was installed`_.
+If you get a "command not found" error instead, it means that the automatic configuration failed and you will have to update your ``$PATH`` manually.
+It must include the `folder where score was installed`_.
 The author of the lovely `vex` python package has assembled a great explanation on this topic:

 https://github.com/sashahart/vex#first-time-setup-for-python-beginners